Introduction

 - IoT Vulnerabilities: As the Internet of Things (IoT) expands, so does the potential attack surface for cybercriminals.
 Stay ahead of this by ensuring that all IoT devices are regularly updated, change default passwords, and segment IoT devices on separate networks.

-- Supply Chain Attacks: Cybercriminals are targeting vulnerabilities in the supply chain to breach larger organizations.
-Stay ahead of this by regularly auditing and assessing the cybersecurity measures of suppliers and partners, ensuring they meet your security standards.
+- Supply Chain Attacks: Cybercriminals are targeting vulnerabilities in the supply chain.
+This allows them to breach larger organizations through smaller ones.
+Stay ahead of this by assessing the cybersecurity measures of suppliers and partners.
+Thus, ensuring they meet your security standards.

 Innovations in Cybersecurity Solutions for Small Businesses